Witnessing Negative Conditional Entropy: Abstract

 \section{Abstract}

-Quantum states that possess negative conditional von Neumann entropy provide quantum advantage in several protocols including superdense coding, state merging, distributed private randomness distillation and one-way entanglement distillation.
+Quantum states that possess negative conditional von Neumann entropy provide quantum advantage in several information-theoretic protocols including superdense coding, state merging, distributed private randomness distillation and one-way entanglement distillation.
 While entanglement is an important resource, only a subset of entangled states have negative conditional von Neumann entropy.
-Despite this utility, a proper resource theory for conditional von Neumann entropy has not been developed, unlike that of entanglement.
-We pave the way for such a resource theory by characterizing the class of density matrices having non-negative conditional von Neumann entropy as convex and compact.
+In this work, we characterize the class of density matrices having non-negative conditional von Neumann entropy as convex and compact.
 This allows us to prove the existence of a Hermitian operator (a witness) for the detection of states having negative conditional entropy for bipartite systems in arbitrary dimensions.
-We show constructions of this witness and explicate its utility in the detection of useful states in the above-mentioned protocols.
-We provide a local decomposition of the witness and probe its implications in the context of the uncertainty principle.
+We show two constructions of such witnesses.
+For one of the constructions, the expectation value of the witness in a state is an upper bound to the conditional entropy of the state.
+We pose the problem of obtaining a tight upper bound to the set of conditional entropies of states in which an operator gives the same expectation value.
+We solve this convex optimization problem numerically for a two qubit case and find that this enhances the usefulness of our witnesses.
+We also find that for a particular witness, the estimated tight upper bound matches the value of conditional entropy for Werner states.
+We explicate the utility of our work in the detection of useful states in several protocols.